 If you have a free LinkedIn account, you will often see this message when you have searched for too many profiles in one month:

 This means that you cannot search for any new profiles.
-However, if this happens, just go to your groups that you are part of and you can engage with all people in those groups with no limitations.
+However, if this happens, just go to the groups that you have joined and you can engage with all people in those groups with no limitations.

 Good luck with finding the right groups for you and get in touch at email@example.com if you have any questions :)